ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/currentappstatus.md

 The project is primarily Python-based, utilizing `IfcOpenShell` for parsing IFC files, `TopologicPy` for topological analysis, and the `neo4j-driver` for interacting with the Neo4j database.

+## Current Implementation Status (May 2025)

+The core functionality is now successfully implemented and tested.
+A recent integration test successfully created a knowledge graph with:
+- 306 nodes representing IFC elements
+- 2328 relationships between these elements
+- 17 distinct labels
+- 26 property keys

+**Note**: There is a known issue with material node creation where a type mismatch occurs (string is passed where a map is expected).
+This affects material associations but does not prevent the core graph from being created.

 ## File Structure and Key Components

 The project is organized into several key directories: